-A mural that eats pollution is going up in downtown Edmonton next month
+A mural that eats pollution is on display in downtown Edmonton right now

-To celebrate the arrival of spring, Volkswagen Canada is launching the first of three commissioned murals to “contribute to cleaner air and a more sustainable future,” according to a news release from the car company.
+To celebrate the arrival of spring, Volkswagen Canada has launched the first of three commissioned murals across the country to “contribute to cleaner air and a more sustainable future,” according to a news release from the car company.

 The three commissioned murals will cover 5,600 square feet of otherwise blank wall space with a special pollution-eating paint that absorbs carbon dioxide.

-Beginning this week, the first mural, commissioned by a local artist, will be available to view at 144 Ossington Avenue in Toronto.
+The first mural, commissioned by a local artist, was unveiled in mid-April and is available to view at 144 Ossington Avenue in Toronto.

-The second and third murals will be unveiled on May 6.
-Edmonton’s mural will be located southwest of the downtown core at 10025 106th Street NW, outside the Baker Centre.
+The second and third murals were unveiled on May 6, including Edmonton’s mural, which is located southwest of the downtown core at 10025 106th Street NW, outside the Baker Centre.

-The third mural will be unveiled the same day at another location in Toronto.
+The third mural was unveiled the same day at another location in Toronto.

 “We’ve made significant progress as an organization and it’s become second nature to consider the sustainability and environmental impact of our work for the future of mobility,” says Edgar Estrada, president of Volkswagen Brand Canada.